Why Corn and Soy-Free Eggs Are Better for You (and Your Metabolism)

 1. Lower PUFA Content

-Worse, most livestock feed (including the feed for laying hens) is packed with high-PUFA ingredients like corn, soy, flax, and industrial byproducts.
+Most modern livestock feed (including the feed for laying hens) is packed with high-PUFA ingredients like corn, soy, flax, and industrial byproducts.
+(It didn't used to be this way!)

 And when it comes to chickens, PUFAs in = PUFAs out.